 Although the receiver and its antennas fit just fine behind the module bay cover on the X9D+, it is possible to take this project one step further with a 3D printed enclosure that snaps right into the module bay and makes it even easier to swap in and out as needed.

-I will link the Thingiverse page for the enclosure that I designed shortly, check back soon!
+See the enclosure that I designed here!
 All that is required is (6x) M2x8 flat head screws for the cover which can be found here.
 The enclosure fits snugly around the headers and the lid holds the receiver module in place.